-- Which paper is designing FS for read-intensive data access?

-- Which paper is designing FS for writeintensive data access?

-- Which paper is designing FS for MapReduce?

-- What is saturation?
-What paper talks about it?

-- Can you relate papers with Butler Lampson's "Hints for Computer System Design"?
+- Which paper(s) is(are) designing FS for readintensive data access? - Which paper(s) is(are) designing FS for writeintensive data access? - Which paper(s) is(are) designing FS for MapReduce? - What is saturation?
+What paper talks about it? - Can you relate papers with Butler Lampson's "Hints for Computer System Design"? - Caching? - Batch processing? - Atomic operations? - Logs? - Separate normal and worst case

-- Caching?

-- Batch processing?

-- Atomic operations?

-- Logs?

-- Separate normal and worst case